-We have audited the accompanying balance sheets of 37 Capital Inc. (the "Company") as of December 31, 2022 and 2021, the statements of comprehensive loss, changes in stockholders' deficiency and cash flows, for the years ended December 31, 2022, 2021 and 2020, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2022 and 2021, and its financial performance and its cash flows for the years ended December 31, 2022, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying balance sheets of 37 Capital Inc. (the "Company") as of December 31, 2023 and 2022, the related statements of comprehensive loss, changes in stockholders' deficiency, and cash flows, for each of the three years in the period ended December 31, 2023, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023 and 2022, and its financial performance and its cash flows for each of the three years in the period ended December 31, 2023, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.